 he AWS cloud cost is perhaps the most fearful barrier for most cloud newbies.
 Cloud is all about learning, experimenting and making your hands dirty.
 AWS cloud is particularly notorious, to begin with as it does not give a fixed credit to experiment.
 Instead, it offers a 12-month Free tier, which may cause huge cloud fees if not handled properly.

 The free tier is mostly targeted towards newbies.
 You cannot do any serious experiments.
 You may launch a single t2.micro, but you are out of luck if you are thinking about launching anything greater than that.
 And that is indeed a problem when you are moving up in the cloud ladder.
 Many of us want to learn/experiment but then it becomes cost-prohibitive.
-Thankfully AWS is generous towards the cloud practitioners who are looking to improve their skills in the cloud.
+Thankfully AWS is generous towards cloud practitioners who are looking to improve their skills in the cloud.

 While working on CloudYali, we had to do a lot of experiments.
 For us, the maximum AWS service coverage is the goal.
 That means we had to launch many costly services just to make sure we discover and be able to inventory resources and their configurations.
-Being a bootstrapped startup we hardly could afford it, but then we figured out that we can overcome this problem with AWS promotional credits.
+Being a bootstrapped startup we could hardly afford it, but then we figured out that we can overcome this problem with AWS promotional credits.

 AWS offers you based on your profile